newlifewj/handow/README.md

-# Handow - Hand shadowing play UAT
+# Handow (hand shadowing play UAT), the e2e BDD test tool for webapp UAT

 User need to do 3 things to use Handow UAT tool: